unchartedsoftware/aperture-tiles/docs/documentation/quickstart/readme.md

 If you later intend to create Aperture Tiles projects using particularly large data sets, we recommend you also install each of the following tools:

-- Your preferred flavor of Hadoop/HDFS ([Cloudera](http://www.cloudera.com/content/cloudera/en/products/cdh.html) version 4.6 recommended, though [Apache](http://hadoop.apache.org/docs/r1.2.1/index.html), [MapR](http://www.mapr.com/products/apache-hadoop) and  [HortonWorks](http://hortonworks.com/), etc. can also be used), which allows you to configure a cluster of machines across which you can distribute Aperture Tiles analytic jobs
+- Your preferred flavor of Hadoop/HDFS ([Cloudera](http://www.cloudera.com/content/cloudera/en/products/cdh.html) version 4.6 recommended, though other flavors such as [Apache](http://hadoop.apache.org/docs/r1.2.1/index.html), [MapR](http://www.mapr.com/products/apache-hadoop) and [HortonWorks](http://hortonworks.com/) may work), which allows you to configure a cluster of machines across which you can distribute Aperture Tiles analytic jobs
 - [Apache HBase](http://hbase.apache.org/), which acts as a data store for your Hadoop/HDFS  cluster

 Otherwise, if your data set is sufficiently small (i.e., it can fit in the memory of a single machine) or if wait times are not an issue, you can simply install and run Spark locally.